Mikhail Seslavinsky: Biography

+In the period from 2010 to 2014, based on the decision of the agency's expert council, Rospechat provided state support to the Dozhd TV channel in the amount of 30.6 million rubles.

 At Mikhail Seslavinsky’s initiative an ethics code for broadcasters – called the Charter of Broadcasters of the Russian Federation – was drafted and signed on April 28, 1999 by the heads of the leading Russian TV and radio broadcasters.

 From 2001 to 2003, he was a member of the Board of Directors of Public Russian Television (ORT) and Channel One.
 From 2005 to 2010, he was Chairman of the Board of Directors at Prosveshchenie Publishing House and also the Administrative Direction for Print, Tver Children’s Book Printing and Publishing Integrated Works and the General Directorate for International Book Exhibitions and Fairs.

+Family

 He is married and has two daughters, born 1994 and 2003.
 The older daughter Natalia Seslavinskaya has dedicated her career to the book industry, continuing the family tradition.